declan-wu/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-The project is built upon starter code that has some backend logic (written in Node.js).
-The purpose of this project is to practice front end skills and build a responsive Web app with HTML, CSS, JS, jQuery and AJAX.
+The project is built in Node.js for backend and  HTML, CSS, JS, jQuery and AJAX for frontend.
+The purpose of this project is to practice front end skills and build a responsive Web app.

 ## Getting Started